 So, we’ve covered what’s currently available, but what’s currently in development?
 There are a few different methods in clinical trials that include an injection called RISUG, a daily pill, known as DMAU and a topical gel known as Nesterone.
 RISUG is non-hormonal which gives it a boost in the eyes of the medical community and potentially users as well if it ever becomes widely accessible.
 DMAU and Nesterone are hormonal options.

-Dr. Kim Langdon, a urologist with Medzino gave us the details on the RISUG injection (which sounds scary but we promise is not).
+Dr. Kim Langdon, an OGBYN with Medzino gave us the details on the RISUG injection (which sounds scary but we promise is not).